avi-testhub/BideshiNepaliBot/README.md

 This repository documents the development of a Discord bot designed for both specialized operational tasks like market auditing and geographical resolution and standard general-purpose chatting.

-In Nepali, "Bideshi" means "Foreign."
+In Nepalese, "Bideshi" means "Foreign."
 The term BideshiNepali refers to the global Nepalese diaspora, those living and working outside of Nepal.
 The bot is named to reflect this identity: a technical tool for navigating international life (markets, geography, news) while staying connected to Nepali roots.

 ## Developer Profile & Methodology
 **Developer:** Avi